soniedarshan/EnvBot/DESIGN.md

 ![Architechture Design](https://media.github.ncsu.edu/user/4504/files/f1820cfa-8107-11e6-8cd1-3d6d98547f4f)

-Application Interface - User will communicate with the EnvBot through the Slack- either web application and the desktop based application.
+**Application Interface** - User will communicate with the EnvBot through the Slack- either web application and the desktop based application.
 The application interface will communicate with EnvBot server when invoked.
 The interface also indirectly interacts with the underlying host machine once docker container is set up.

-Application Host/Local Machine - When the user acknowledges to set up the environment, the docker image shall get executed on the local machine to create a docker container.
+**Application Host/Local Machine** - When the user acknowledges to set up the environment, the docker image shall get executed on the local machine to create a docker container.

-Remote Bot Server - This will constitute the heart of the EnvBot.
+**Bot Server** - This will constitute the heart of the EnvBot.
 The server will be constantly running, and hearing for its invocation from slack application.
 Upon any request, it will run the Dockerize Me Instance in order to create the docker image.
 Also, upon additional user request, this component will communicate with the application host/local machine component to execute the docker image.

-Github REST API - DockerizeMe instance within the remote bot server will make REST Api calls to Github in order to recognize the technology and thus create the Docker Image as the end product.
+**Github REST API** - DockerizeMe instance within the remote bot server will make REST Api calls to Github in order to recognize the technology and thus create the Docker Image as the end product.

 ## Constraints